Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 const document = <Shell {...options}><App /></Shell>
 ```

-_Please note_ that the shell component is designed to be used on the server-side and cannot be rendered on the client-side.
-For this reason you should always consider `<App />` your application root and client-side mounting point.
+_Please note_: The shell component is designed to be used on the server-side and cannot be rendered on the client-side.
+For this reason you should always consider using `<App />` for your application root and client-side mounting point.

 ### Usage without React